dbarajassolano/ursula/README.md

 the font.
 E.g., in my system (macOS, with TeXLive 2017), LuaLaTeX can find Latin Modern Roman, while XeLaTeX can't.
 On the other hand, LuaLaTeX can't find `.dfont` fonts, while XeLaTeX can.
-Finally, LuaLaTeX has trouble finding TypeKit fonts, whereas XeLaTeX does it well.
+Finally, LuaLaTeX has trouble finding Adobe TypeKit fonts, whereas XeLaTeX does it well.
 Your mileage may vary.

+### A more William Shunn's flavor

+On can select a monospaced font, resulting in a manuscript that partially follows William Shunn's guidelines.
+In fact, the default spacings and paragraph indent are mostly chosen following these guidelines (as Le Guin's guidelines are not terribly opinionated about number of blank lines between this and that).
+I don't claim to follow Shunn's guidelines exactly, though.